What’s the right type of storage for you?

-In a nutshell: A portable hard drive is a small device that plugs into your laptop’s USB port so you can access your work and entertainment.
+In a nutshell: A small device that plugs into your laptop’s USB port, so you can access your work and entertainment

 Top 4 benefits

-You don’t need an internet connection to access files on an external hard drive – just plug it into a laptop or computer and the files are there.
-So if you’re offline, you can still get work done.
+You don’t have to be online to access files on an external hard drive.
+Just plug it into your laptop or computer and you’re up and running.

-2. Ample room for your iTunes and photos
+2. Plenty of room for iTunes and photos

-Have a gargantuan iTunes archive and heaps of family photos?
-A portable hard drive gives you oodles of space for your MP3s and holiday snaps for not much cash.
-You get a massive 1TB with the WD Elements Portable hard drive
+Have a gargantuan iTunes archive?
+Or heaps of family photos?
+A portable hard drive gives you oodles of space for your MP3s and holiday snaps without breaking the bank.
+You might need a massive 1TB drive with the WD Elements SE Portable hard drive

 3. One-time payment